LMSC-NTappy/nanodescript/README.md

 ## Documentation

 This is it.
-This should get you started, for more information I let you explore the code a bit yourself, and if you don't find what you need or still have questions you can always ask me a question.
+It should get you started, for more information I let you explore the code a bit yourself, and if you don't find what you need or still have questions you can always ask me a question.

 ## Installation

 Warning!
 Without a valid DeScribe installation on the system, nanodescript will not work.

-We recommend installing nanodescript in a conda environment.
+We recommend installing nanodescript in a [conda](https://docs.conda.io/en/latest/) environment.
 The reason for this is that [gdstk](https://heitzmann.github.io/gdstk/) is used for the manipulation of gdsII files, and does not support pip installation.
 It must be installed manually beforehand using conda.